 - 5.1.
-In order that the PFCC can maximise income earned from investments, the target for the un-invested overnight balances in our current accounts is usually always lower than £5k.
+In order that the NCFRA can maximise income earned from investments, the target for the un-invested overnight balances in our current accounts is usually always lower than £5k where possible.
 However, if there is an emergency, we are unable to place an investment or it is not prudent or cost-effective to do so, we will maintain any excess balances in the Natwest account in order to safeguard funds. - 5.2.
-At any one time, PFCC has between £1m and £23m (depending on the cash flow of both revenue and capital financing) available to invest.
-This represents income received in advance of expenditure including reserves.
-The average cash available to invest throughout 2023/24 is expected to be £13.2m and the comparison of 2022/23 to 2023/24 by month is;.
+At any one time, the NCFRA tries to maintain between £2m and £5m (depending on the cash flow of both revenue and capital financing) available to invest.
+Where this is not possible due to the utilisation of Internal Borrowing to support the costs of the capital programme in order to reduce debt costs, the NCFRA will ensure that positive cash flows are maintained using short term borrowing where necessary.
+The average cash available to or forecast to invest throughout 2023/24 including a projection of 2024/25 is as follows:

 - 5.3.
-As with most local authorities with a high proportion of Payroll vs Supplies and Services expenditure, the PFCC's cash flow is fairly consistent month on month and therefore investable cash balances only significantly deviate when single payments (such as internally funded capital purchases) or large annual income receipts are forecast. - 5.4.
-The decline and increase in cash balances represented above occurs with the: - Receipt of Police Officers Pension Fund (POPF) grant during July - The costs associated with the POPF being expended throughout the financial year - Repayment of PWLB loans and planned borrowing - Precept income being receivable over the first 10 months of the financial year.
+As with most local authorities with a high proportion of employee to Supplies and Services expenditure, the NCFRA's cash flow is fairly consistent month on month and therefore investable cash balances only significantly deviate when single payments (such as internally funded capital purchases) or large annual income receipts are forecast. - 5.4.
+The increase and decline in cash balances represented above occurs with the: - Receipt of Fire Fighter Pension Fund (FFPF) grant during July. - The costs associated with the FFPF being expended throughout the financial year. - Repayment of PWLB loans and planned borrowing. - Precept income being receivable over the first 10 months of the financial year.